-Let’s look at GDPR and how you can make sure that your app is ready for the coming changes.
+Let’s look at GDPR, the CCPA and how you can make sure that your app is ready for the coming changes.

 What’s the most important currency around?
 It’s data.
 It’s used to fuel everything from your personal assistant to your social media feed.
 But let me tell you one thing about this data.
 It’s private, it needs to be safeguarded and soon, fellow app developers, it will be the law for you to ensure this.

 Data is so omnipotent in our digital lives.
-GDPR is set to make data handlers liable for how they collect, protect, store and remove this data.
+Privacy regulation is set to make data handlers liable for how they collect, protect, store and remove this data.
 Some have predicted that up to 55% of apps aren’t ready for this change.

 But you thought GDPR is only for email marketers.
 Wrong.
-Complying with GDPR is integral to running a successful mobile app business.
+Complying with privacy regulations is integral to running a successful mobile app business.
 As a mobile developer, under the new legislation, you will be responsible for all the personal data from your app.

-That’s right – as of the 25th May, 2018 responsibility will rest with you to ensure that you are in control of user data.
+That’s right – as of the 1st Jan 2020 responsibility will rest with you to ensure that you are in control of user data.
 But it doesn’t have to be all doom and gloom.
-GDPR is an opportunity for developers to create effective relationships with their users.
+The GDPR and CCPA are an opportunity for developers to create effective relationships with their users.
 It also means that you can offer up a great app experience at the same time.

 For apps, this means that a proper system for opt-in, data collection and data storage will need to be in place.
 As well as this the infrastructure to opt-out and be forgotten are essential to comply with the legislation.

 There are some key principles to define when looking at the legislation from a developer’s perspective.
 We will help to explain these next and look at exactly what these principles mean for developers, as well as practical advice for app owners.